Why Wine Cellar Cooling Planning Is Critical: Preventing Spoilage, Damage, and Costly Repairs

 Why it matters:

-Wine cellar HVAC mistakes like this can dry out corks, encourage mold, and fail to maintain the narrow temperature and humidity range wine needs.
+Wine cellar HVAC mistakes like this can dry out corks, encourage mold growth, and fail to maintain the narrow temperature and humidity range wine requires.

 How to avoid: